Skip to Main Content

 Sushi in the Inland Empire: A Different Kind of Counter

 The geography of Japanese cuisine in Southern California has always tilted west.
 The dense concentration of sushi bars along the Los Angeles coastline, from Little Tokyo through the Westside, has long set the regional reference point.
 The Inland Empire operates on different terms.
 In cities like Ontario, sushi restaurants have historically served a broader, more local-facing clientele rather than destination diners, and that has shaped how they source, price, and present their fish.
-Bengee Sushi, on East 4th Street in Ontario, sits inside that tradition: a neighborhood sushi operation at a measured remove from the coastal scene and its associated pressures.
+Bengee Sushi, on East 4th Street in Ontario, sits inside that tradition: a neighborhood sushi restaurant with a casual dress code and walk-in-friendly service.

 Where the Fish Comes From, and Why That Conversation Matters in the Inland Empire